 Verbal Behavior Therapy (VB) is a method that teaches communication using the principles of behavior modification and the theories of behaviorist B.F.
 Skinner.
 Verbal Behavior Therapy helps children focus on understanding the benefits of using language.

-VB teaches children to make simple requests through language, picture exchange, or pointing to the desired object.
+VB teaches children with ASD to make simple requests through language, picture exchange, or pointing to the desired object.
 Imagine someone asking a parent or teacher about Josh’s language skills by saying: “Does Josh have (or know) the word ‘chips’?”
 Does he know what “chips” means?
 The answer to the question is more complex than it might seem.

 - Asking for a chip when he wants one (a mand)